TransLink (British Columbia): Fare paid zones

 On April 4, 2016, TransLink's new fare gates were implemented for ridership on SkyTrain and SeaBus.
 To open the fare gates, to enter or exit the system, a Compass card or Compass ticket (purchased from a Compass vending machine) must be used.
 Compass cards may be used to pay fares on and buses, although FareSaver tickets may still be used on buses.
-Buses continue issue paper passes for fares paid in cash.
+Paper passes continue to be issued on buses for fares paid in cash.
 Neither FareSavers nor the transfer tickets may be used to open fare gates.
 Compass cards work on all transit services using a tap in method to pay fares.
 Tap out however is not required on buses.
 The cards may be loaded with monthly passes, day passes, or stored value, or any combination, with the ability to auto-load the fare choice.
 Annual passes have been eliminated.

 After the December 2015 TransLink announcement that the gates would close on April 4, 2016, groups working with those who have disabilities complained about potential accessibility problems with the fare gate system.
 TransLink's response was to have staff assist those with disabilities enter or exit the system, or to leave the gates open when staff were not present.
 This lasted until July 25, 2016, when the gates were fully closed.
-No data have been presented to indicate if the system has reduced fare evasion, estimated at between $6 and $7 million per year, which was the promise of the new $194 million system, although preliminary data showed that revenue had increased by 7% after its introduction.
+No data have been presented to indicate if the system has reduced fare evasion, estimated at between $6 and $7 million per year, which was the promise of the new $194 million system, although preliminary data showed that revenue had increased by 7 percent after its introduction.

 On May 22, 2018, the ability to pay with contactless Visa and Mastercard credit cards (including mobile payment software) was added to Compass readers.
 Fares paid in this manner are charged at the full cash fares.

+COVID-19 response

 On March 20, 2020, TransLink suspended fare collection on all buses indefinitely in an effort to respond to the COVID-19 pandemic in the province, specifically to meet physical distancing requirements in combating the spread of COVID-19.
 Part of the measures included allowing the boarding and alighting of passengers only via a bus' rear door, which lack the means to collect cash fares.
 Those needing mobility assistance could continue boarding through the front door.
 TransLink later reduced capacity on all buses by 50 percent to further physical distancing goals.
 No changes to fares or capacity were implemented for the SeaBus, the SkyTrain or the West Coast Express.
-On June 1, 2020, TransLink resumed fare collection on buses, citing improved safety features for drivers and the over $2 million dollars a month in lost revenue due to the fare suspension.
+On June 1, 2020, TransLink resumed fare collection on buses, citing improved safety features for drivers and the over $2 million a month in lost revenue due to the fare suspension.